gitee2github/docs/docs/en/docs/Virtualization/managing-devices.md

 ### Procedure

-For details about how to configure a virtual disk, see  [3.2.4.1 Storage Devices](#storage-devices).
+For details about how to configure a virtual disk, see **VM Configuration** > **Network Devices**.
 This section uses the virtio-scsi disk as an example to describe how to attach and detach a virtual disk.

 -   Attach a virtio-scsi disk.